-- 1. Students are required to choose any two specialization areas offered under dual specialization scheme.
+- Students are required to choose any two optional courses from each set of specialization areas offered under dual specialization scheme.
 The specialization area opted in 3rd Semester would remain same in 4th semester also.

+- 2. The topic of the Project Report (Code 16IMG24HC2) shall be finalized in 3rd semester by a Committee of the faculty members to be constituted by Director/Principal of the concerned Institute after presentation by candidate before the Committee.

-- 2. Only the following combinations of specializations shall be offered to the students of Two Year MBA Programme:
+- 3. The following combinations of specializations shall be offered to the students of 2-Year MBA Programme:

 - a.
 Finance and Marketing

 - b.
 Finance and Human Resource Management

 - c.
 Human Resource Management and Marketing

 - d.
-Finance and Information Technology
+Finance and IT

 - e.
-Finance and International Business
+Finance and IB

 - f.
-Marketing and International Business
+Marketing and IB

 - g.
-Marketing and Information Technology
+Marketing and IT

-- 3. The topic of the Project Report (Code 16IMG24C2) shall be finalized in 3rd semester by a Committee of the faculty members to be constituted by Director/Principal of the concerned Institute after presentation by candidate before the Committee.